Guardians vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Guardians vs. Athletics: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Paul Blackburn will start for the Oakland Athletics against the Cleveland Guardians and Jose Ramirez on Wednesday at 7:10 PM ET.
+JP Sears gets the nod on the mound for the Oakland Athletics against the Cleveland Guardians and Jose Ramirez on Thursday at 1:10 PM ET.

-Bookmakers list the Guardians as -175 moneyline favorites, while giving the underdog Athletics +145 moneyline odds to win.
-The contest's total is set at 8.5 runs.
+The favored Guardians have -185 moneyline odds to win against the underdog Athletics, who are listed at +150.
+The matchup's total is set at 8 runs.

 Rep your team with officially licensed Guardians gear!
 Head to Fanatics to find jerseys, shirts, and much more.